 Stephanie works with individual adults and couples struggling with anxiety, depression, abuse, addiction, self-esteem issues, family conflict, life transitions, and more.
 She has specialized training in helping people recover from trauma.
 In addition to using talk therapy, Stephanie is also an Eye Movement Desensitization and Reprocessing (EMDR) therapist, which can help people form new, more healing interpretations about their traumatic memories.

 Stephanie has a Bachelor’s degree in Psychology from the University of Vermont and a Master’s degree in Counseling from the Illinois School of Professional Psychology at Argosy University.
 She is currently finishing my PsyD degree at Roosevelt University.
 Stephanie has experience working in private practice, crisis centers, in-patient hospitals, employee assistance programs, community mental health centers, and primary care clinics.
 She also have a lovely 4-year-old pug named Bernie.

 Shannon Krabill, M.S.W., LCSW

-Primary Areas of Care: Grief/Loss, Domestic Violence, Gender Issues, Depression & Anxiety
+Primary Areas of Care: Grief/Loss, Couples, Domestic Violence, Gender Issues, Depression & Anxiety

 Shannon specializes in providing therapy individually with adults and emerging adults.
 She has over eight years of experience working with grief and loss, specifically, and is also trained in domestic violence and gender issues.